pegros/PEG_LIST/help/sfpegActionBarCmp.md

     }
 }
 ```

-_Note_: this example is used as a row action in a **[sfpegListCmp](/help/sfpegListCmp.md)** component
+_Note_: this example is used as a row action in a **[sfpegListCmp](/help/sfpegListCmp.md)**
-to present information fetched by the query but not displayed in the layout.
+component to present information fetched by the query but not displayed in the layout.

 By default, a single **Close** button is displayed to close the popup.
-Leveraging the action
+By leveraging the action
-chaining mechanism (via the `next`property), it is possible to:
+chaining mechanism (via the `next` property), it is possible to:
 * execute an action each time the popup closes or
 * display a second button with a configurable label to execute this action (the **close** button
 simply closing the popup)

 This enables e.g. to redirect the User to the displayed record page, as with the following configuration.
-The label of the second button displayed comes then from the `label`property in the `next` configuration.
+The label of the second button displayed comes then from the `label` property in the `next` configuration.
 ```
 {
     "label": "See Owner",